Iron rich foods for baby led weaning

 - Blackstrap molasses (1 Tbsp = 0.9mg)

 - Grate firm tofu or slice it into thin strips.
-Blend soft tofu into smoothies.
+Blend soft tofu into smoothies for variety.

 - Add blackstrap molasses to baking.

-- Serve hummus on toast strips.
+- Serve hummus on a strip of toast.
 Black beans are a good finger food to practice the pincer grasp.
+Smush larger beans like kidney beans with your finger, so they’re not a choking hazard.

 Increasing iron absorption for baby